UniTS: A Universal Time Series Analysis Framework Powered by Self-Supervised Representation Learning: Demonstration

-\textit{Pre-training.} In this step, the user adopts the \texttt{UniTS} interfaces to load the data set and configure the pre-training methods with the templates to generate the instances, and then clicks the ``Pre-training'' button to start the self-supervised learning. \texttt{UniTS} visualizes the loss curves to help the user for monitoring.
-The user can select and save the encoders for the analysis tasks. \textit{Note that this step is only needed once.
+\textbf{\text{$\ \ \bullet$ Pre-training.}} In this step, the user adopts the \texttt{UniTS} interfaces to load the data set and configure the pre-training methods with the templates to generate the instances, and then clicks the ``Pre-training'' button to start the self-supervised learning. \texttt{UniTS} visualizes the loss curves to help the user for monitoring.
+The user can select and save the encoders for the analysis tasks. \textit{Note that this step is \textbf{only needed once}.
 All the following processes can be repeatedly performed using the pre-trained encoders without re-training.}

-\textit{Fine-tuning.} In this stage, the user loads the pre-trained encoders and the training data of the task.
+\textbf{\text{$\ \ \bullet$ Fine-tuning.}} In this stage, the user loads the pre-trained encoders and the training data of the task.
 The user can configure the feature fusion and analysis task modules through the GUIs.
 Once the ``Fine-tuning'' button is activated, \texttt{UniTS} starts to learn the model for the selected task.
-The loss curves are also plotted as the pre-training process. \texttt{UniTS} also provides the result visualization and evaluation for different tasks to help the users to validate their model.
+The loss curves are plotted as the pre-training process. \texttt{UniTS} also provides the visualization and evaluation of the results for different tasks to validate the models.
 After fine-tuning, the user can save the model as a standard JSON file which can be employed by any machine learning tool for inference.

-\textbf{Addressing the practical problems.} Benefiting from the self-supervised pre-training which learns informative and transferable features, the user can easily tackle the problems of partial labeling and domain shift using \texttt{UniTS}.
+\textbf{\underline{Addressing the practical problems.}} Benefiting from the self-supervised pre-training which learns informative and transferable features, the user can tackle the problems of partial labeling and domain shift using \texttt{UniTS}.
 The process is illustrated in Figure~\ref{fig:sub:pipe}.